 “A stunning page-turner”

-– Louise Hare, author of THIS LOVELY CITY
+– Louise Hare, author of MISS ALDRIDGE REGRETS

-In development as a Hulu original series by Oprah Winfrey’s Harpo Films, award-winning screenwriter Marissa Jo Cerar, and Kapital Entertainment
+Soon to be a Hulu original series by Oprah Winfrey’s Harpo Films, award-winning screenwriter/creator Marissa Jo Cerar, and Kapital Entertainment

 About Black Cake

 Byron and Benny haven’t seen each other in years.
 Now these estranged siblings must set aside their differences to deal with their mother’s hidden past.
 When their mother Eleanor dies in California, they are left with a puzzling inheritance: a traditional Caribbean black cake and a voice recording whose contents will change Byron and Benny’s lives.

 Will hearing their story help them to repair their broken family bonds and resolve their own struggles with identity?
 Or will they end up feeling more lost than ever?
 Theirs is a journey of discovery that takes them from the Caribbean to the UK and back to California.
 This is a story of how the inheritance of betrayals, secrets, memories, and even names, can shape relationships and history.